magnesj/ResInsight/docs/Completions.md

 ![]({{ site.baseurl }}/images/FractureTemplates.png)

-To create a new fracture template, rightclick the **Fracture Template** item in the tree, and select either **New Ellipse Fracture Template** or **New Stimplan Fracture Template**.
+To create a new fracture template, right-click the **Fracture Template** item in the tree, and select either **New Ellipse Fracture Template** or **New Stimplan Fracture Template**.

 #### Common Fracture Template Options

 - **Geometry**
   - **Fracture Orientation** -- The fractures orientation
     - **Transverse(normal) to Well Path** -- The fracture plane is vertical and normal to the well path at the intersection point.
     - **Along Well Path** -- Fracture is vertical and along the well path.
-This option enables options to control the perforation length and the efficiencyof the well in the fracture.
+This option enables options to control the perforation length and the efficiency of the well in the fracture.
 See below.
     - **Azimuth** -- The fracture is vertical and in line with the Azimuth Angle (measured from North) supplied.
 - **Fracture Truncation**
   - **Fracture Containment** -- Enable this option to limit what K layers you want the fracture to influence.
 K-Layers outside the range will not be drained by the fracture.